This post will help you to know the goat kidding signs.

 The vulva is the entrance to the goat’s vagina.
 It is found under the tail and below the anus.
 Usually, the vulva is small and tight, hardly noticeable at all.

-When labor is approaching the vulva will begin to loosen and look swollen.
 This is how their body prepares for labor and the size of the babies to come.
-The puffier they get the closer they are to kidding.
+The puffier the vulva gets, the closer your goats are to kidding.

 Sign #4 Babies Drop

 As your doe approaches her due date her babies will drop.
 You can see this by a slight indentation of their upper belly close to their spine.
-Just like we do before we have our own children the doe’s kids will drop into position prior to labor.
+Just like we do before we have our own children, the doe’s kids will drop into position prior to labor.

 Goat Kidding Signs – The Next Stage

-Sign #5 Talking, Biting or Nibbling at Her Belly
+Sign #5 Talking, Biting, or Nibbling at Her Belly

 Instinct tells her something is going to happen even if she is not aware of what.
 Nibbling at her side or humming to her belly is a good sign things are getting close.
-It is also a good sign that your goat will be a very attentive mother with her kids.
+It is also a good sign that your goat will be a very attentive mother to her kids.

 Sign #6 Tail Ligaments are Completely Gone

 As I said before, it is a good idea to check your doe’s tail ligaments every day.
 This is just another way for you to be aware of any changes.
-When your finger and thumb can just about touch that means those ligaments are gone and babies are very close.

 Sign #7 Udders Get Hard

-Another sign kids are close is a hard and sometimes shiny udder.
+Another sign kids are close is a rock-hard udder.
+Some goats may have an udder that appears “shiny”.
 This is another crucial area you will want to get into the habit of checking daily.
-This will do two things.

 READ: HOW TO TRAIN YOUR GOATS TO MILK ON THE MILK STAND